nielsdimmers/ProductivityTools/README.md

 # Change log
 (most recent on top)

+## 2022-07-01.2 Fix repeating goal message
++ The goal message was added to every task, found out in production.
+Fortunately, it was a quick fix.

-## 2022-07-01 Added daily goal to daily message
+## 2022-07-01.1 Added daily goal to daily message
 + If a goal is defined, it will be added to the daily message.

 ## 2022-07-01 Oopsie